parabirb/fnaf93/README.md

 # fnaf93
-fnaf93 is a sus93 package for fnaf93.
+fnaf93 is a Windows 93 package for FNAF.

 ## installation
 use [sus93](https://github.com/parabirb/sus93) to install fnaf93 with `sus93 install fnaf93`